 The humanitarian organization RMN Foundation is publishing the The Integrity Bulletin magazine.
 The monthly news magazine covers local and international corruption news and issues to engage with different stakeholders who are trying to combat corruption.

-The main stories in the April 2021 issue of The Integrity Bulletin are:
+The main stories in the May 2022 issue of The Integrity Bulletin are:

-– Reports of Corruption in the World
+– Short Stories of Corruption in the World

 You can download the pdf version of the magazine and share it with your colleagues so they could support this anti-corruption activity.
 It is also given below in the digital format.

 |Download Latest Issues of The Integrity Bulletin|

 Editor, RMN News Service [ Website ]

 Founder, RMN Foundation [ Website ]